mjanuario/evolvedPaper/paper/paper.md

 | `simulateBirthDeath()` | Macroevolution                                    | Simulates the number of species following a birth-death model                                       | High           | `birthdeath_deeptime`    |
 | `SimulateTree()`       | Macroevolution                                    | Simulates a phylogenetic tree following a birth-death model                                         | High           | `birthdeath_phylogenies` |
 \normalsize

-The package is designed to reduce barriers to data- and simulation-driven inquiries and one vignette (`intro_R`) aims to introduce students/educators to R and its pedagogical capabilities.
-We do not provide answers to the investigation prompts in the vignettes, but educators can request answer keys from the corresponding author.
-This decision aims to delay the online availability of answers, extending the material's educational value.

 **Table 2.** Different datasets and their suggested applications.
 The inquiry level follows the terminology and definitions of `@BanchiBell:2008`.